CarsonTSmith/chat_client/BUILD.md

 First, clone/install the repo.

 To build type:
 make

+The binary will be under ./bin/

 To clean type:
 make clean